6amson/monorepo/README.md

+## N:B: As of when this READ.ME was updated, the resources that powers this flow has been suspended to avoid incurring compute bills.

  EKS Deployment Workflow
 1. Introduction This document outlines the setup and workflow for deploying a containerized application on Amazon Elastic Kubernetes Service (EKS).
 The solution demonstrates infrastructure automation, application deployment, and scalability.